Player7z/RE4UHD-Offline-Launcher-Release/README.md

+### Enjoy the game OFFLINE
+Enjoy mods like `World S`, `Arrange`, `Rising of Evil` and many more.
+The game runs offline without the need for Steam or Internet.

+## Supports Raz0r's Companion DLL and many more.
+This offline launcher supports Raz0r's Companion DLL, Qingshengs DLL, Kreeds Trainers and what ever more.

 ## Preservation Methods

 This repository offers three distinct methods to achieve offline decoupling and plugin loading, depending on your system configuration and preference.